Missed the Donnelly Centre Retreat? Here are Some Highlights

 The goal was to bring together researchers at all stages of their careers in an informal setting in which they can learn about each other’s science from across diverse areas of biomedicine and brainstorm ideas for future collaborative projects.

-One hundred graduate students and postdoctoral fellows presented their work, 15 of whom gave research talks while the rest were poster presentations that took palce during two poster sessions.
-The topics ranged from uncovering the basic principles of how cells work to developing state-of-the-art drug screens to target a variety of human diseases: from autism, to parasitic infections to cancer.
+One hundred graduate students and postdoctoral fellows presented their work, 15 of whom gave research talks while the rest were poster presentations spread across two poster sessions.
+Topics ranged from uncovering fundamentals of genetics and cell biology to drug discovery targeting a variety of diseases: from autism, to parasitic infections to cancer.

 This year we had not one but two keynote speakers!
 Professor Thomas Nyström, of the University of Gothenburg in Sweden, gave the first keynote lecture about his research on the molecular basis of aging, which is thought to be driven by accumulation of damaged proteins in the cell.
 Using an elegant approach in yeast cells, developed by the lab, Nyström’s team uncovered previously unknown genes involved in abnormal protein accumulation with implications for neurodegenerative diseases such as Alzheimer’s and Parkinson’s.